 In October 2014 AP Moller-Maersk and MSC received US Federal Maritime Commission approval for a vessel-sharing pact - the 2M alliance.
-Federal approval was the last regulatory hurdle for the alliance, and has commenced operations in January 2015 thanks to the approval.
+Federal approval was the last regulatory hurdle for the alliance, and it commenced operations in January 2015.
 Under the pact, the companies will deploy 185 containerships, allowing Maersk Line to save USD350mn per year.
 According to a joint statement by Maersk and MSC, the alliance would cut costs for shippers and reduce harmful emissions.